 The Incidence of Stroke in Indigenous Populations of Countries With a Very High Human Development Index: A Systematic Review Protocol

-Balabanski, Anna H, Dos Santos, Angela, Woods, John A, Thrift, Amanda G, Kleinig, Timothy J, Suchy-Dicey, Astrid, Siri, Susanna Ragnhild, Boden-Albala, Bernadette, Krishnamurthi, Rita, Feigin, Valery L, Buchwald, Dedra, Ranta, Annemarei, Mienna, Christina S, Zavaleta, Carol, Churilov, L, Burchill, Luke, Zion, Deborah ORCID: 0000-0003-4790-0033, Longstreth, WT, Tirschwell, David L, Anand, Sonia, Parsons, Mark W, Brown, Alex, Warne, Donald K, Harwood, Matire and Katzenellenbogen, Judith M (2021) The Incidence of Stroke in Indigenous Populations of Countries With a Very High Human Development Index: A Systematic Review Protocol.
+Balabanski, Anna H, Dos Santos, Angela, Woods, John A, Thrift, Amanda G, Kleinig, Timothy J, Suchy-Dicey, Astrid, Siri, Susanna Ragnhild, Boden-Albala, Bernadette, Krishnamurthi, Rita, Feigin, Valery L, Buchwald, Dedra, Ranta, Annemarei, Mienna, Christina S, Zavaleta, Carol, Churilov, Leonid, Burchill, Luke, Zion, Deborah ORCID: 0000-0003-4790-0033, Longstreth, WT, Tirschwell, David L, Anand, Sonia, Parsons, Mark W, Brown, Alex, Warne, Donald K, Harwood, Matire and Katzenellenbogen, Judith M (2021) The Incidence of Stroke in Indigenous Populations of Countries With a Very High Human Development Index: A Systematic Review Protocol.
 Frontiers in Neurology, 12.
 ISSN 1664-2295

 Abstract